Key takeaways

 When considering whether your organization could benefit from a DAM system, ask yourself the following questions:

-• Does your organization frequently create, use, and share a large volume of digital assets?
-If multiple teams and external partners need regular access to branded materials, a DAM centralizes and streamlines this process.
+- Does your organization frequently create, use, and share a large volume of digital assets?
+If multiple teams and external partners need regular access to digital content and materials, a DAM centralizes and streamlines this process.

-• Is your team geographically distributed, or do you have regional offices?
-A DAM ensures everyone has access to the same assets, regardless of location.
+- Is your team geographically distributed, or do you have regional offices?
+A DAM ensures everyone can access the same assets, regardless of location.

 If you answered “yes” to the questions above, you likely need a DAM system.
 Let’s explore who uses digital asset management software and what role it can play in your business.